ltcmelo/psychec/README.md

 Proceedings of the 27th International Conference on **PACT** (Parallel Architectures and Compilation Techniques), November 2018, Article No. 31.

-This is an online article presenting PsycheC:
+This is an online article about PsycheC:

 - [Programming in C with Type Inference](https://www.codeproject.com/Articles/1238603/Programming-in-C-with-Type-Inference)